symblai/symbl-docs/docs/tutorials/trackers/consuming-trackers.md

 :::

-Trackers can be consumed via the Management API, which takes the onus of maintaining these entities from the developer and shifts it to Symbl’s backend.
+Trackers can be consumed via the Management API, which takes the onus of maintaining these entities from you and shifts it to Symbl’s backend.
 The Management API provides an easy-to-consume REST interface for managing these entities.

 All Trackers created using Management API are saved and can be reused for other operations such as PUT, UPDATE and DELETE.
 To read about the capabilities of the Management API, see the [Management API](/docs/management-api/introduction) page.